raspiblitz/raspiblitz/README.md

 Your SD-card needs to contain the RaspiBlitz software.
 You can take the long road by [building the SD-card image yourself](#build-the-sd-card-image) or use the already prepared SD-Card image:

 1. Download SD-Card image - **Version 1.0**:
-(PLEASE BE PATIENT - IMGAGE 1.0 IS COMING SOON)
+(PLEASE BE PATIENT - IMAGE v1.0 IS COMING SOON)

 2. Write the SD-Card image to your SD Card - if you need details, see here: https://www.raspberrypi.org/documentation/installation/installing-images/README.md